yousefelassal/fullstackopen/partie12/README.md

 - installing [nodesource](https://github.com/nodesource/distributions)

 create a new image from the container.
-The command
 ```bash
 docker commit CONTAINER-ID-OR-CONTAINER-NAME NEW-IMAGE-NAME
 ```